 Dunbar rainfall plots

 Plots of the rainfall measured in Dunbar for the current month, the previous month, and the month before that.
-There is also a summary bar chart of monthly totals.
+There is also a summary bar chart of monthly totals and a cumulative plot showing each year separately.
 These plots get updated at random moments when I feel like it; see this blog post for more details.

 Animations of vorticity and divergence